NearHuscarl/BotExtended/README.md

 A boss is a much stronger bot, some have special abilities: Mecha boss with bulletproof armor, Demolitionist who can one shot one kill.
 They are much harder to kill and is equivalent with several expert bots.

-`BotGroup` whose name prefixed with `Boss` will have at least one boss, sometimes spawn with its minions.
+`BotGroup`s whose names prefixed with `Boss` will have at least one boss, sometimes spawn with its minions.
 (Kinpin and bodyguards, BadSanta and his Elks)

 ```
 /be lg